claint76/inivation-docs/Hardware user guides/User_guide_-_DAVIS240.md

 four-phase handshake.
 (This is also called a bundled asynchronous protocol).
 The ACK and REQ lines are active-low.

-here is explained the protocol from the receiver's perspective, where REQ is to be considered an input and ACK an output:
+This is how the protocol looks from the receiver's perspective, where REQ is to be considered an input and ACK an output:

 1. The receiver waits for the REQ line to be asserted by the sender